Palay prices rebound after rice import halt

-MANILA – Farmgate prices of palay (unhusked rice) began to rebound after the Philippine government’s four-month import halt, the Department of Agriculture (DA) said Friday.
+FARMGATE prices of palay (unhusked rice) began to rebound after the Philippine government’s four-month import halt, the Department of Agriculture (DA) said Friday, Feb.
+13, 2026.

 Data from the Philippine Statistics Authority show the rebound followed a decline from late 2024 to 2025, after strong prices in 2023 and the 2024 dry season harvest.